Acquisition protocols#

 Note: 0 counts are removed from the returned data, so there will be no entry for “3 times”.

-You can think of the append mode values as the cumulative distribution of the average mode values.
+You can think of the append mode values as the cumulative distribution of the distribution mode values.
 See an example below.

 trigger_data = [1, 2, 3, 2]